seba47/xamarin-test-box/README.md

  - MsBuild (included with Visual Studio)
  - Xamarin Project with UI/Unit Test Projects within a git repository in your system.
- - UITest project with a real device connected (e.g: check Test.Cs section in http://sebacabrera.com/automated-xamarin-ui-tests-and-recorder/)
+ - UITest project with a real device configured (e.g: check Test.Cs section in http://sebacabrera.com/automated-xamarin-ui-tests-and-recorder/)
  - Add xunit console package in your UnitTest project - by Package Manager in VS or https://www.nuget.org/packages/xunit.runner.console
  - NUnit Console for Windows - http://nunit.org/download/